-The Koshland Committee is the formal oversight body of the Koshland Program whose membership includes Koshland family members, a representative of the Foundation’s Board of Trustees, representatives of University of California, Berkeley, and other Bay Area community leaders and residents who, in the tradition and style of service established by Daniel E. Koshland, Sr., have made a commitment to improving the quality of life in the Bay Area.
+The Koshland Committee is the formal oversight body of the Koshland Program whose membership includes Koshland family members, a representative of the Foundation’s Board of Trustees, representatives from academic institutions, and other Bay Area community leaders and residents who, in the tradition and style of service established by Daniel E. Koshland, Sr., have made a commitment to improving the quality of life in the Bay Area.

-“Being a committee member provides the opportunity to work directly with low income communities and grassroots organizations that are diligently creating solutions to the challenges they are facing.”
+Committee members work directly with low income communities and grassroots organizations that are diligently creating solutions to the challenges they are facing.

 Full Bios of Koshland Committee members: